Yash2569/FUTURE_DS_01/README.md

 Cleaned_Online_Retail_2009_2010.csv – The dataset used to build the dashboard.

-📦Data Source
+📦 Data Source

 The dataset used in this project is based on real online retail data from a UK-based company, covering transactions from 01/12/2009 to 09/12/2010.
 The data was cleaned and preprocessed for the purpose of this analysis.

 This dashboard was created for learning and demonstration purposes as part of the Future Interns Data Science & Analytics Internship.

-🚀Getting Started
+🚀 Getting Started
 To explore the dashboard:

-Download and open in Power BI Desktop.
+Download and open E-Commerce-Sales-Dashboard.pbix in Power BI Desktop.

-Use the Country slicer to filter the data and focus on a specific region.
+Use the slicers to filter the data and focus on specific segments.

 Review the visuals to gain insights into sales performance and customer behavior.

-🧰Tools & Technologies
+🧰 Tools & Technologies
 Microsoft Power BI – Data visualization and dashboard creation.

 Microsoft Excel – Data preprocessing and cleaning.